nickuraltsev/nickuraltsev.github.io/resume/main.md

 ## Open Source

+Here are some of the open source projects I work on (please see my [GitHub page](https://github.com/nickuraltsev) for a full list).

-- A core team member of [axios](https://github.com/mzabriskie/axios), a Promise based HTTP client for the browser and Node.js.
+- [**axios**](https://github.com/mzabriskie/axios) (core team member) - Promise based HTTP client for the browser and Node.js.
 (300k downloads per month.)

-- Creator of [finity](https://github.com/nickuraltsev/finity), a finite state machine library for Node.js and the browser with a friendly configuration DSL.
+- [**finity**](https://github.com/nickuraltsev/finity) - Finite state machine library for Node.js and the browser with a friendly configuration DSL.

-- Contributed to several Node.js and React related projects.
+- [**task-management**](https://github.com/nickuraltsev/task-management) - Task management application built using Node.js, React, MobX, Koa, Sequelize, and MySQL.

 ## Employment